odh-labs/predictive-maint/docs/image-detection-3-interconnect-setup.md

 In order to demonstrate this cross cluster functionality, you need a new OpenShift cluster ideally on a different cloud.
 We'll assume this is Azure Red Hat OpenShift (ARO), though that is flexible if you want to use another cloud/cluster.
 You'll also need your existing (likely ROSA) cluster.

-Red Hatters and partners can use RHPDS.
+To get the ARO cluster, Red Hatters and partners can use RHPDS.
 Others can create one by following the instructions [here](http:/try.openshift.com).

 We're now ready to begin.

 ## Steps to setup

 ### 1 - Using the ***oc*** CLI, login to both your old cluster (ROSA) and your new cluster (ARO)
-We need to login to both clusters and use a quick way to context switch between both clusters with the **oc** CLI.
+We need to login to both clusters and use a quick way to context switch between clusters with the **oc** CLI.
 This is because we'll be switching back and forth configuring both clusters.

-First login to your new ARO cluster, [as you did earlier](https://github.com/odh-labs/predictive-maint/blob/main/docs/image-detection-1-inference-demo-setup.md#login-to-your-openshift-cluster-using-both-browser-and-terminal)
+First login to your new ARO cluster, [in the same way you did earlier](https://github.com/odh-labs/predictive-maint/blob/main/docs/image-detection-1-inference-demo-setup.md#login-to-your-openshift-cluster-using-both-browser-and-terminal)

 Logging into a cluster will create some login data in a file called ***config*** in your ***$HOME/.kube/*** directory.
 Setting the environment variable **KUBECONFIG** to that file sets the ***oc logged-in context*** to that cluster.